Top German politicians press Siemens boss to skip Saudi conference

-BERLIN (Reuters) - Siemens (SIEGn.DE) boss Joe Kaeser came under pressure from senior German politicians on Sunday to pull out of an investment conference in Saudi Arabia next week following Saudi journalist Jamal Khashoggi’s death.
+BERLIN, Oct 21 (Reuters) - Siemens boss Joe Kaeser came under pressure from senior German politicians on Sunday to pull out of an investment conference in Saudi Arabia next week following Saudi journalist Jamal Khashoggi’s death.

-Many business executives including the heads of Deutsche Bank (DBKGn.DE), Uber Technologies and Siemens rival ABB (ABBN.S) have dropped out of Riyadh’s Future Investment Initiative conference amid outrage about Khashoggi’s fate.
+Many business executives including the heads of Deutsche Bank, Uber Technologies and Siemens rival ABB have dropped out of Riyadh’s Future Investment Initiative conference amid outrage about Khashoggi’s fate.

 The leader of the Social Democrats (SPD), Andrea Nahles, called on Kaeser to follow the example of other executives and cancel his plans to attend the conference.